PakhrinLab/SumoPred-PLM/README.md

 - scikit-learn: 0.23.1
 - TensorFlow: 2.3.1

-Please ensure that you have a compatible Python environment with these dependencies to use the model effectively.
+Please ensure you have a compatible Python environment with these dependencies to use the model effectively.

-## Create a Virtual Enviornment
+## Create a Virtual Environment

 To install the required dependencies for this project, you can create a virtual environment and use the provided `requirements.txt` file.
 Make sure your Python environment matches the specified versions above to ensure compatibility.